-- One primary node and multiple read-only nodes, read/write splitting
+- Each cluster consists of one primary node and multiple read-only nodes.
+This enables read/write splitting.

 - Large storage capacity